openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-universal-attributes-image-effect.md

 ### Example 3

-Apply a linear gradient blur effect to a component.
+Example of applying a linear gradient blur effect to a component:

 ```ts
 // xxx.ets